نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Conclusion: These findings indicate that individuals with CAI demonstrate altered strategies in neuromuscular control, particularly in supraspinal pathways, as evidenced by the reduced duration of the APA and GI phases.
-The unaffected CPA phase duration in individuals with CAI may result from motor learning and their prior experience in utilizing compensatory mechanisms in critical situations.
+Conclusion These findings indicate that individuals with CAI demonstrate altered strategies in neuromuscular control, particularly in supraspinal pathways, as evidenced by the reduced duration of the anticipatory postural adjustments (APA) and gait initiation phases.
+The unaffected compensatory postural adjustment phase duration in individuals with CAI may result from motor learning and prior experience utilizing compensatory mechanisms in critical situations.

 کلیدواژهها [English]